Introduction

 • Integration with modern Software Configuration Management (SCM)

 Even if your organization does not standardize on an SCM, using the Git that is integrated in VS Code or using popular extensions such as GitLensopen in new window locally in a workspace will boost your productivity.
-You can work on COBOL, PL/I, HLASM, and REXX programs on your local workspace and snapshot work at any point, go back or branch into alternative explorations, merge your or your colleagues' branches back in, or revert to any earlier state of your code in a flash.
+You can work on COBOL, PL/I, HLASM, REXX, and JCL programs on your local workspace and snapshot work at any point, go back or branch into alternative explorations, merge your or your colleagues' branches back in, or revert to any earlier state of your code in a flash.
 Use side-by-side views and "blame" annotations to explore the changes between snapshots, how they looked before, and the time of changes.
 See exactly for each line when it was last changed and by whom.
 Explore the entire history of all changes for a specific file or all files in your workspace in a chronological history viewer.

 • z/OS interactions using the open source Zowe clients